eddietaube/Elf/Elf-base.md

-Anax-base
+Elf-base
 ==================

 A boilerplate for smaller websites or webbapplications using PHP.

-Built by Mikael Roos
+Built by Mikael Roos modified by Eddie Taube
 License
 ------------------